 While most TVs that have been made in recent years come with smart tv functions pre- installed, there are some cheaper options that do not.
 TV smart streaming sticks offer the full capabilities of a conventional smart tv, but for a fraction of the price.
 Using a HDMI port and a WiFi connection, viewers have the ability to stream all their latest favourites on Netflix, Amazon Prime and more.
 Browse the web or even stream their favourite tunes, all via their otherwise standard tv.
 Some of the most popular editions this year are the Google Chromecast, Roku Streaming Stick and Firestick from Amazon which usually retail for anywhere between €25-€75.

 Smart speakers have been around now for a few years.
 While at first many were put off by their reduced capabilities or lack of interactivity, they now fill a gap in the tech market .
 They act as an extra hand around the house, providing useful information and facts, such as recipes and streaming music and radio or casting from a device to a TV, all through short voice commands (made possible by a WiFi connection).
 Popular brands to look out for this year include the Google Nest and Amazon Echo Dot, which all retail for between €35-€160, depending on the model.

 Similar in nature to the smart speaker (in fact sometimes these items fall under the same category in the tech world), home hubs offer all of the same capabilities of a smart speaker but more commonly they come with a screen that increases their functions.
-Home hubs such as the Google Nest Hub Max can connect with wireless security cameras and apps like Google Duo that can make both visual and audio calls, to those nearest and dearest this Christmas season.
-Here is a list of 10 recommendations.
+Home hubs such as the Google Nest Hub Max can connect with wireless security cameras, and apps like Google Duo that can make both visual and audio calls, to those nearest and dearest this Christmas season.

 Smart Plugs and Bulbs